34 Hottest Healthy Restaurants in America

-Take a look at Pinterest, Instagram, or Facebook, and one thing is clear: we're a nation that's simultaneously obsessed with dining out and healthy living.
-So, it's really no surprise that good-for-you eateries are one of the quickest growing sectors in the restaurant space.
-In fact, locally sourced seafood and protein, locally grown produce, and healthful kids' meals were named top culinary trends for 2016 in The Restaurant Association's Restaurant Industry Forecast.
+Take a look at Pinterest, Instagram, or Facebook, and one thing is clear: we’re a nation that’s simultaneously obsessed with dining out and healthy living.
+So, it’s really no surprise that healthy restaurants are one of the quickest growing sectors in the restaurant space.
+In fact, locally sourced seafood and protein, locally grown produce, and healthful kids’ meals were named top culinary trends for 2016 in The Restaurant Association’s Restaurant Industry Forecast.
 Other popular trends included minimally processed foods and gluten-free items, both terms that practically synonymous with better eating.

 Locations: Calif., D.C, Ill., Mass., Md., N.Y., Pa., Va.

 We love that Sweetgreen is hyper-aware of your health.
 Sweetgreen form relationships with local providers to craft a menu with all-organic ingredients sourced from farmers.
 They’ve got a great variety of salad options—from spicy to creamy—and whole- grain-filled bowls packed with nutrient-dense foods like quinoa, farro, avocado (one of our favorite full-fat foods for weight loss), shredded cabbage, beets, and leafy greens.
 However, the real fun happens when you mix your own salad.
 Grab a base of shredded kale and organic wild rice and toss it with fresh add-ins like spicy broccoli, snap peas, and roasted vegetables—each fresh from the market.